evilsizord/echo-sonos/README.md

 # echo-sonos
 All of the pieces for an Amazon Echo (Alexa) <-> Sonos integration.

+This version builds on the excellent work from Ryan Graciano and others.
+It adds the ability to play music from a particular artist:

+* "Alexa, tell Sonos to play music from ARTIST"

+And allows you to leave off the ROOM parameter, in which case it should default to the last specified room.

+*NOTE* These features require an update to node-sonos-http-api, which will be published shortly.

 # Usage

 Global commands (no rooms required):